 The large variety of the elements, mechanism and ideas that are mentioned above and also in Part 1 about designing your perfect loyalty program, can be overwhelming and too much to digest at the moment.
 One thing to make it a little easier for you to keep in mind, is our ‘KICK’-principle that should be covered during the design stage:

 Out-of-the-box is perhaps ‘cliché’, but it is relevant here.
-Doing the same as usual and standard, makes your program
+Doing the same as usual and standard, makes your program.

 - Kitchen process: a thorough program is not developed with just one element, but you need different tools and ingredients to make the best recipe.
-So, please be creative, think about what is possible, why you’re doing it, which flavors are combining perfectly and, most important, for whom you are cooking.
+So, be creative, think about what is possible, why you’re doing it, which flavors are combine perfectly and, most important, for whom you are cooking.

 The most extensive programs are matching the KICK-principle and are combinations of the above elements and reward types, including or excluding point structures.
 In case you are not interested in a point structure, there are still plenty of other options on the pallet available.
 Perhaps a combination of frequency rewarding with perks, promotions and badges for community involvement?
 Let’s take a white paper and design your program setup together, with focus on your business goals and the customers’ needs.
 That’s what customer loyalty should be about!

-Next time we’ll discuss the role of personalization and how data is a key driver in this process.
+Next, we’ll discuss the role of personalization and how data is a key driver in this process.
 Already curious what data can do?
 Read some first thoughts about it in the 2021 retail trend blog of our CEO Boudewijn Wildeman.